 Gochujang Sauce Ingredients

 - Gochujang.
-I use hot gochujang, though you can use your favorite.
+I use 1/4 cup or more of hot gochujang, though you can use your favorite.
 See the recipe notes section for more information about gochujang, one of my very favorite ingredients.

 - Sugar.
 Use white or brown sugar.
 You can also use honey or other sweet of your preference, like maple syrup.
-I usually like to use honey.
+I usually like to use honey, but you can skip if you'd prefer a no-sugar version.

 How to Make Gochujang Sauce - the Recipe Method